 It’s unrealistic to expect some children to sit still most of their school day.
 It may improve a child’s focus if they have an opportunity to take a break and move a bit.
 Remember each situation and each child is different.
 Some children may get totally off track if they get up to stretch, while others might focus better after a break.

 If you have some flexibility in your scheduling, hold therapy sessions with children who have a difficult time sitting still after they have participated in a lot of physical activity.
 Children need to move.
 In today’s world, it’s not uncommon for kids to spend a lot of time indoors playing video games and watching television, but everyone needs to get some exercise and release some energy, especially kids.
 Some students may focus better and sit still if they are first allowed to move.

 3. Use a fidget

 Some children need to have something do to with their hands in order to pay attention.
 There are toys on the market specially designed to help kids who fidget.
 Fidget toys are tools that can calm students and help improve their focus and attention.
-Toys come in various shape, sizes and textures.
+Toys come in various shapes, sizes, and textures.
 Try giving your student one of these toys during a therapy session and see if it cuts down on fidgeting and improves focus.

 4. Be flexible

-In some cases, you may have to change how you normally do things.
+In some cases, you may have to change how you usually do things.
 You might have to change the number of activities you do per session.
 Some students may do better with multi-step activities while others may focus better with shorter activities.
 By being flexible and creative, you may help a child develop better attention skills.